 In this career, professionals must develop strong analytical skills and even stronger communication skills.
 Analytical skills help Psychologists to assess patients, analyze information or behavior and determine acceptable treatment options.
 Communication skills enable Psychologists to engage with their patients, allowing for clear and consistent dialogue to best understand and relate to the patient.
+These skills also help Psychologists to work with other healthcare professionals as needed, such as assisting Counselors or Family Physicians.
 A general knowledge of psychology, human behavior and communication are very beneficial in this field, as is the ability to maintain concentration and attention to the client.

 “A Psychologist is often asked to do psychological testing for a variety of reasons, including diagnostic clarification, autism evaluation, fitness for duty, determination of learning disability, etc. All of this can be difficult and exhausting as you listen to and in a sense become a part of a very troubling part of people’s lives,” Bank explained.
 “As a Psychologist, you have to be a good listener, take diligent notes during or after each psychotherapy session and be able to extend discussions from one therapy session to the next.”